How to Stop Fraudsters from Hacking Your Account

 Scammers send phishing email to obtain your private information and use it to commit fraud.
 These emails are designed to look just like other Square emails in order to trick you, but they are run through third-party websites instead of ours (see the example below).

 Whenever a website or email asks you for personal information (e.g., password, Social Security number, birth date, etc.), always verify the request is from someone you trust.
-In your browser, the Square login page has the URL https://squareup.com/login, and it has a lock icon in the address bar to show that it’s a trusted and secure website.
-Our email messages come from @messaging.squareup.com.
+This will help prevent hackers from retrieving personal information.

 3. Two-step your way to safety.

-Two-Step Verification adds another layer of security to your account.
+Two-step verification adds another layer of security to your account, and is a great way to stop hackers.
 In addition to a username and password to log in, you also need to enter a security code that only you can receive (through either text message or an authentication app).
-If you’re on a trusted device, you can choose to have Square remember you for the next 30 days without having to re-enter a code again.

 4. Keep the right checks in place for your business.